SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Namespace Injection
 -------------------

-Projects that build managed packages often construct their unpackaged metadata to be deployable in multiple contexts.
+Projects that build managed packages often construct their unpackaged metadata to be deployable in multiple contexts, such as:

 * Unmanaged deployments, such as developer orgs
 * Unmanaged namespaced scratch orgs
 * Managed contexts, such as a beta test org or a demo org created with ``install_prod``

-Because projects that are building an org implementation or a non-namespaced package do not have a namespace, or a distinction between managed and unmanaged contexts, these projects must also build namespaced packages.

     Example: Metadata located in ``unpackaged/post`` is deployed after the application code in both unmanaged and managed contexts.
-If that metadata contains references to the application components, it must be deployable when that metadata is nampespaced (in a managed context or namespaced scratch org) *and* when it is not (in an unmanaged context).
+If that metadata contains references to the application components, it must be deployable when that metadata is namespaced (in a managed context or namespaced scratch org) *and* when it is not (in an unmanaged context).

 CumulusCI uses a strategy called *namespace injection* to support this use case.
-Namespace injection is very powerful, and requires care from application implementors to ensure that metadata remains deployable in all contexts.
+Namespace injection is very powerful, and requires care from the project team to ensure that metadata remains deployable in all contexts.

+.. important:: Projects that are building an org implementation or a non-namespaced package do not have a namespace, or a distinction between managed and unmanaged contexts.
+These projects typically don't need to use namespace injection.

 Metadata files where a namespace is conditionally applied to components for insertion into different contexts must replace the namespace with a *token*, which CumulusCI replaces with the appropriate value, an empty string, or a default value.